mature-woman/hotline.mjs/README.md

 import("/js/modules/hotline.mjs").then((hotline) => {
     // Imported the hotline.mjs module

-    // Initializing an instance of hotline manually const instance = new hotline.default(
+    // Initializing an instance of the hotline.mjs const instance = new hotline.default(
         'articles',
         document.getElementById('wrap_articles')